 Ascending Triangle

 As a continuation pattern, the ascending triangle is a bullish formation that typically appears during an upswing.
 Even though ascending triangles are often continuation patterns, they can occasionally appear as reversal patterns near the conclusion of a decline.
-In this chapter, we will learn what an ascending triangle pattern is, along with certain trading strategies that can help you benefit greatly from them.

 Name:Ascending Triangle